-There are so many ways we use and consume chocolate on a regular basis, many of which we don't even realize.
+There are so many ways we use and consume chocolate regularly, many of which we don't even realize.

-From the tree to the bean to the bar, cocoa produces a wide array of products that many enjoy around the world.
+From the tree to the bean to the bar, cocoa produces a wide array of products that many enjoy worldwide.

 Like coffee, cocoa is a crop with a tumultuous past that has become a global phenomenon.

-In this guide, we'll learn all about cocoa; how it's made, where it comes from and how to use it.
+In this guide, we'll learn about cocoa, how it's made, where it comes from, and how to use it.

-The history of theobroma cacao, or cocoa as it is often referred, echoes the history of many native species found in the South Americas.
+The history of theobroma cacao, or cocoa as it is often referred to, echoes the history of many native species found in the South Americas.

 It goes something like this: